 |Formally meet with Program Director and Scholarship Oversight Committee twice yearly.|

-Fellows routinely submit abstracts and present research at the national meetings every Spring.
+Fellows routinely submit abstracts and present research at national meetings.

 |Annual Fun Activities||Monthly division social outings; Winter holiday party; Fellowship retreat and graduation party.|